toSeeWorld/redux-saga-in-chinese/docs/introduction/BeginnerTutorial.md

 import test from 'tape';

 import { put, call } from 'redux-saga/effects'
-import { delay } from 'redux-saga'
-import { incrementAsync } from './sagas'
+import { delay } from 'redux-saga' // running delay function cause a error:delay is not function,it should import delay from 'redux-saga/effect' instead of redux-saga import { incrementAsync } from './sagas'

 test('incrementAsync Saga test', (assert) => {